How to Safely Preserve Meat Without Refrigeration: Easy Tips

 Hot Smoking: Think of this as cooking.
 You're using temperatures above 200°F to cook the meat all the way through.
 It's delicious, but it won’t preserve the meat for pantry storage unless you take other steps, like canning.

 Cold smoking adds a powerful layer of protection.
-The chemical compounds in wood smoke, like phenols and formaldehyde, are natural preservatives that stop bacteria and mold from growing on the meat's surface.
+The chemical compounds in wood smoke, like phenols and aldehydes, are natural preservatives that stop bacteria and mold from growing on the meat's surface.
 It also helps form a "pellicle," a thin, dry outer layer that acts like a protective skin.

 Achieving the Perfect Dryness